aws-amplify/amplify-swift/AmplifyPlugins/DataStore/Tests/DataStoreHostApp/AWSDataStorePluginLazyLoadTests/LazyLoadBase/README.md

 1. `amplify init`

-These tests were provisioned with V2 Transform:, and updates to `cli.json`
+These tests were provisioned with V2 Transform, CPK enabled, and with the lazy loading feature flag.
+Review or make updates to `cli.json`
+- "transformerversion":2
 - "respectprimarykeyattributesonconnectionfield": true
-- "TODOlazyLoadiOS": true
+- "generateModelsForLazyLoadAndCustomSelectionSet": true

 2. `amplify add api`